Adversarial Guitar Amplifier Modelling With Unpaired Data: Discussion

+The objective results for Experiment 1, shown in Table \ref{table:Exp1Results}, indicate that the feedforward WaveNet model trained in a supervised fashion performs better than the unsupervised models on all the proposed metrics.
+Generally, of the unsupervised models, those trained with the MelGAN discriminator tend to perform better in the objective loss metrics.
+However, the results from the listening tests for Experiment 1, also shown in Table \ref{table:Exp1Results}, indicate that there is no clear best performing model between the supervised and unsupervised training approach.
+The results do clearly show, however, that models trained using a spectral domain discriminator with linear scaled spectrogram as input perform poorly.
+The supervised model of the `Heavy Distortion' tone also reveals a misalignment between the time-domain ESR loss metric and perception.
+For all target tones, at least one unsupervised model achieved a score of 80 or higher, indicating a perceptual match between Good and Excellent on the MUSHRA scale.

-The results of the listening test are shown in Fig.~\ref{fig:mushra}.
-The results indicate that the unsupervised models are competitive with our proposed baselines.
+The results of the listening test for Experiment 2, shown in Fig.~\ref{fig:mushra}, indicate that the unsupervised models are competitive with our proposed baselines.
 For the `Clean' and `Light Distortion' case, the MelGAN model performs poorly.
 One possible explanation for this is that during training for the first experiment it was observed that the MelGAN produced some oscillation and instability as training went on, as the spectral discriminator models tended to quickly plateau and then remain stable.
-As no validation loss was available to monitor the training for this mismatched guitar case, it was not possible to select model parameters that produced the lowest validation loss once training was stopped.
+As no validation loss was available to monitor the training for the mismatched guitar case, it was not possible to select the best performing model after training.

+The experimental results show that the proposed framework is capable of producing perceptually convincing models of nonlinear effects processing using unpaired data.
+The limitations of the proposed method are that for each desired input target pair, a new generator model must be trained.
+The amount of training time required for a model to achieve a perceptually convincing result was not investigated extensively, but typically took between 4 and 10 hours of training on a GPU.
+Further work is also required to test the method when applied to real-world use cases, for example when a smaller amount of data from the target guitar timbre is available.